scenerystack/community/docs/reference/api/joist/JoistButton.md

 # JoistButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/JoistButton.ts](https://github.com/phetsims/joist/blob/main/js/JoistButton.ts) for the most up-to-date information.

 ## Overview

 Base class for Joist buttons such as the "home" button and "PhET" button that show custom highlighting on mouseover.